Perry M. Smith: Military career

 Smith is a retired major general who served for 30 years in the United States Air Force.
 Much of his military career was spent as a pilot in fighter aircraft.
 Smith flew 180 combat missions over Laos and North Vietnam during the Vietnam War.
-He has served as branch chief, division chief, and Joint Chiefs of Staff planner.
 He commanded the F-15 equipped 36th Tactical Fighter Wing, served as the top Air Force Planner and was commandant of the National War College from 1983 to 1986.

 Post-military

 Smith settled in Augusta, Georgia in 1990.
 Since then, he has been active in many community activities including raising funds for Saint Paul's Church, the Fisher House, the Kroc Center, the Boy Scouts, the Heritage Academy and the Augusta Museum of History.

 From 1991 to 1998 he served as a military analyst for CNN.
 He resigned as analyst in protest over CNN's 1998 nerve gas special "Valley of Death" which claimed sarin nerve gas had been used by U.S. forces during Operation Tailwind.

 After Smith's departure from CNN, he served on contract with NBC, MSNBC, CBS TV and CBS radio.

-Smith is a long-time board member of the Augusta Kiwanis Club, and a successful recruiter of new members.
+Smith was a board member of the Augusta Kiwanis Club, and a successful recruiter of new members.

-Smith currently serves as president emeritus of the board of trustees for the Augusta Museum of History and also serves on the board of the Augusta Warrior Project.
+Smith currently serves as president emeritus of the board of trustees for the Augusta Museum of History.

+Smith was a frequent op-ed contributor to the Augusta Chronicle.

-Smith is frequently an op-ed contributor to the Augusta Chronicle.
+Smith is frequently an op-ed contributor to the Augusta Business Daily.

 Personal life

-Smith is the son of Perry McCoy Smith Sr. (February 21, 1900 – March 18, 1955) and Mary Emily (Porter) Smith (May 15, 1903 – June 7, 1992).
+Smith is the son of Perry McCoy Smith Sr. and Mary Emily (Porter) Smith.
 His father was a 1922 West Point graduate who retired from the Army in 1954 as a colonel.

 Smith is married to Connor Cleckley Dyess.
 Dyess is the daughter of Lieutenant Colonel Jimmie Dyess.
 Jimmie Dyess, a United States Marine, was the only person to earn America's two highest awards for heroism, the Medal of Honor and the Carnegie Medal.

-Smith and his wife have two children and three grandchildren.
+Smith and his wife have two children and four grandchildren.

 A good deal of Smith's time is spent teaching and mentoring corporate executives, MBA scholars, government and military leaders, church groups and non-profit organizations.
 Topics Smith covers include leadership, ethics, strategic planning, heroism, innovation and dealing with the media.
-He has been an enrichment speaker for Crystal Cruises since 1992.
+He was an enrichment speaker for Crystal Cruises for 20 years.
 Smith has lived all over the world including Thailand, Germany, France, Italy and Turkey.
 His travels have taken him to more than one hundred nations across the globe.